-Further assurance of support has been confirmed by the majority shareholder and director of the ultimate parent company.
-This confirmation of support has been made to the ultimate parent company and all subsidiaries which include That Bournemouth Big Hotel Limited and has been given for a period of at least twelve months from the date of approval of these financial statements.
-The directors are of the opinion that this company is on a sound financial footing and well placed to prosper in the future.
+The directors believe the group has recovered from the impact of Covid.
+Further, the group enjoys the continued support provided by the bank lender.
+Further, support has been confirmed by the majority shareholder and director of the Company.
+This confirmation of support has been made to the ultimate parent company and all subsidiaries and has been given for a period of at least twelve months from approval of these financial statements.